lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 Currently, external services use `Lido.getBeaconStat()`, which returns `depositedValidators`, `beaconValidators`, and `beaconBalance`.

-However, `beaconValidators` no longer reflects the actual consensul layer (CL) state and is now always equal to `depositedValidators`.
+However, `beaconValidators` would no longer reflect the actual consensus layer (CL) state and would always be equal to `depositedValidators`.

-The `getBeaconStat` is **marked as deprecated**.
+It is proposed to **mark `getBeaconStat` as deprecated**.

-For new integrations, it is recommended to use `getBalanceStats()`, as it reflects the current accounting model and provides more detailed information about the protocol state.
+For new integrations, `getBalanceStats()` is recommended, as it reflects the current accounting model and provides more detailed information about the protocol state.

 ## Consolidation